Food Organics Garden Organics (FOGO) Collection Service

 To make a paper pouch liner for your caddy see the great video by City of Pitt Meadows below :

-For a printable version see this Origami Caddy Liner Factsheet
+For a printable version see our Origami Caddy Liner Factsheet

 For more information please read our FOGO FAQs Factsheet